-Each resident is required to take the American Board of Neurological Surgery primary written examination annually for self-assessment, starting at the PGY-2 level.
-Residents are required to pass the exam for credit in the 5th or 6th year.
+Each resident is required to take the American Board of Neurological Surgery primary written examination annually for self-assessment, starting at the PGY-1 level.
+Residents are required to pass the exam for credit by the 5th or 6th year.
 The examination must be passed before attaining Chief Resident status.

 Didactic teaching is carried out in a wide variety of weekly conferences for neurosurgery residents, faculty, and medical students.
 They focus on a broad range of neurosurgical topics, as well as topics from other disciplines, and allows for close interaction and lively discussions between those in attendance.